claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 ## Gmail / Google Calendar

 - Add bullet list: Cmd + Shift + 8
+  - Indent a sub item: Ctrl + ] to indent right, Ctrl + [ to indent left
 - [Other gmail shortcuts](https://blog.hubspot.com/sales/gmail-keyboard-shortcuts)
 - [Stop receiving notifications when people respond to invitations, etc](https://xfanatical.com/blog/how-to-turn-off-the-rsvp-responses-from-google-calendar/#:~:text=In%20the%20left%20panel%20%3E%20Settings,select%20None%20for%20this%20entry.) - note that this is set in the settings for each individual calendar, NOT in teh general Google Calendar settings - that's why it's so hard to find!